stackoverprof/audiobox/README.md

 _Live Production: [audiobox.errbint.net](https://audiobox.errbint.net)_

-A React based web application that utilizes Spotify Web-API at its finest.
-You can create, edit and manage playlist in your library, explore featured playlists and follow them.
-There's also a built-in mini player to listen a preview of the tracks. and it's all integrated to Spotify!
+A React-based web application that utilizes Spotify Web-API at its finest.
+You can create, edit and manage playlists in your library, explore featured playlists and follow them.
+There's also a built-in mini-player to listen to a preview of the tracks.
+And it's all integrated into Spotify!

 ## Core Feature (as per the Requirements)

 ### Creating Playlist

-You can create playlist at `/create` after logging in.
-First, you should search tracks, seeing their details and add/remove them to the cart, then you should fill up the title (minimal 10 char), description, and click submit.
-Should you successfully created your playlist, you will see a pop up that will redirect you to the `/playlist/:playlist_id` page to see the result.
+You can create a playlist at `/create` after logging in.
+First, you should search tracks, see their details and add/remove them to the cart, then you should fill up the title (minimal 10 char), description and click submit.
+Should you successfully create your playlist, you will see a pop-up that will redirect you to the `/playlist/:playlist_id` page to see the result.

 ## Extra Feature

 ### Library

-You can see all the playlist you have in the `/library`, be it your own or the public playlist you've followed.
-You can edit the playlist (if you owned them) by changing the title, description and tracks.
+You can see all the playlists you have in the `/library`, be it your own or the public playlist you've followed.
+You can edit the playlist (if you owned them) by changing the title, description, and tracks.
 You can also remove any playlist from your library.

 ### Playlist Manager